PART ONE: THE CHILD

 "I'll come for you," Petro said.

 The words burst from him without thought.
 He hadn't planned them, hadn't even known he was going to speak.
-But when the words were out, hanging in the air between them, he realized he meant them.
+But when the words were out, hanging in the air between them, he knew he meant them.
 If anyone in this godforsaken town was his friend, it was Suzanne.
 She was the only one who'd ever shown him kindness.
 The only one who'd ever treated him like he mattered.

 He would come for her.
 No matter what it took.